Esri/esri-system-js/README.md

 import esriRequest from 'esri/request';
 ```

+If your project requires you to configure SystemJS with `defaultJSExtensions: true`,  see [this issue](https://github.com/Esri/esri-system-js/issues/25
+) for additional configuration steps.

+### Using esri-system-js in TypeScript Applications

 If you're writing your application code in TypeScript, you can now get type checking and intellisense for the above modules by downloading and using the [ArcGIS API for JavaScript type definitions].
+Note that you will need to [configure the TypeScript compiler](https://www.typescriptlang.org/docs/handbook/compiler-options.html) to use `"allowSyntheticDefaultImports": true`.

 ## Registering as a Single Module